nordin74/sample-code-sf/README.md

 The main job is made by a process worker(bin/backgroundProcess)

-Recently the application has increasing its demands so had to evolved from Monolithic to Microservices, keeping the same application code(just change config files) and gaining:
+Recently the application has increasing its demands so had to evolved from Monolithic to SOA, keeping the same application code(just change config files) and gaining:
 - High Availability(No Single point of failure.)
 - High Performance incremented, as more PHP-Nodes can be added.